 New Sprinter trains

-The first of the 206 new Sprinters (type SNG) ordered from Spanish train manufacturer CAR started running on 9 December 2018.
-In 2019, we introduced these trains in our timetable in a phased manner.
-The new Sprinter trains meet our passengers' wishes to ensure a pleasant and comfortable journey.
+Since late 2021, 170 SNG Sprinter trains from Spanish train manufacturer CAF have been in operation in the Dutch railway system.
+CAF is expected to deliver all the remaining new Sprinter trains in 2022.
+These new Sprinters have everything it takes to ensure a pleasant and comfortable journey.
 They are transparent, open, attractive and energy-efficient, featuring Wi-Fi, wheelchair-accessible toilets, wall sockets, USB connections, leather seats, areas designated for bicycles and a floor-level entrance.